-When Koch's second map was published in 1886, development had encroached on the banks of the creek as far south as Fifth Street (later named Durango and today, César Chávez).
+When Koch's second map was published in 1886, development had encroached on the banks of the creek as far south as Fifth Street (later named Durango and today, Chávez).
 The only remaining open land was along the southern reach of the creek.
 In the block bounded by Houston, Commerce, Camaron streets, and the creek, the waterway was no longer visible as it flowed through two industrial facilities-the San Antonio Gas Company and San Antonio Ice Factory.

 The creek channel was not confined within constructed walls until the late 1880s.
-A photograph taken in the 1870s showed the creek in its free-flowing condition.
-The gas plant and what is probably the Commerce Street Bridge were also visible.
+This photograph, taken in the 1870s, shows the creek in its free-flowing condition.
+The gas plant and what is probably the Commerce Street Bridge are visible in the center of the picture.

 When cattle drives from Texas to Midwestern markets began in the 1870s, herds were assembled in holding pens west of the creek and the area became the center of trading and shipment.
 The economy of the area was further transformed when the International and Great Northern Railroad (I&GN) was completed in 1881, with an impressive station at the intersection of Commerce and Medina streets.
-Both the Dolorosa/Buena Vista Street right-of-way and streetcar lines were extended to the station, moving the town's edge further from San Pedro Creek.
-The I&GN's new rail yard became the main shipping point for freight as well as cattle being sent to Midwestern packing houses.34
+Both the Dolorosa/Buena Vista Street right-of-way and streetcar lines were extended to the station, moving the town limits further from San Pedro Creek.
+The I&GN's new rail yard became the town's main shipping point for freight as well as cattle being sent to Midwestern packing houses.